Co-dimension one stable blowup for the supercritical cubic wave equation: Introduction

-In Section \ref{Sec:ODE_analyis} and Section \ref{Sec:Spectrum_growthbounds} we analyze the spectrum of $\mb L_a$ and prove suitable growth bounds for the associated semigroup $\mb S_a(\tau)$.
+In Sections \ref{Sec:ODE_analyis} and \ref{Sec:Spectrum_growthbounds} we analyze the spectrum of $\mb L_a$ and prove suitable growth bounds for the associated semigroup $(\mb S_a(\tau))_{\tau \geq 0}$.
 While in \cite{DonSch14b}, \cite{ChaDon19} the spectral problem associated to the linearization around the trivial ODE profile could easily be solved by elementary methods, we are facing new challenges here.
-Since $u^*_T$ has a non-trivial spatial profile we obtain a non-trivial potential in the linearization.
-This severly complicates the problem.
-Furthermore, in addition to the eigenvalues $\la = 0$ and $\la =1$ which are induced by the Lorentz symmetry and the space-time translation invariance of Eq.~\eqref{Eq:cubicNLW} there is another genuinely unstable eigenvalue $\la^*$.
-The symmetry eigenvalues $\la=0$ and $\la=1$ are the same in all space dimensions and their geometric multiplicity is equal to $d$, respectively to $d+1$ (note that this is different from \cite{DonSch14b}, \cite{ChaDon19}, where no spatial translations had to be taken into account).
-For $\la^*$, on the other hand, numerics indicate that it is real and decreases as the dimension $d$ grows.
-In fact, it appears that $\la^*(d) \to 2$ as $d \to \infty$, see \cite{GloMalSch19}.
-As it turns out, $\la^* =3$ in $d=7$, and the corresponding eigenfunction is explicit.
-For $a =0$, the potential is radial and a decomposition into spherical harmonics reduces the eigenvalue problem to a family of non-trivial ODEs.
-For $d=7$, we are able to analyze these equations by improving the techniques developed by the first author together with Costin and Donninger \cite{CosDonGlo17}, see also \cite{CosDonGloHua16}.
-The case $a \neq 0$ is then treated perturbatively analogous to \cite{DonSch14b}.
-More precisely, we show that there is an $\tilde \omega > 0$ such that for the spectrum of $\mb L_a$ we have
+Since $u^*_T$ has a non-trivial spatial profile we obtain a non-trivial potential in the linearization, which severly complicates the problem.
+Furthermore, in addition to the eigenvalues $\la_0 = 0$ and $\la_1 =1$ which are induced by the Lorentz symmetry and the space-time translation invariance of Eq.~\eqref{Eq:cubicNLW} there is another genuinely unstable eigenvalue $\la^*$.
+The symmetry eigenvalues $\la_0=0$ and $\la_1=1$ are the same in all space dimensions and their geometric multiplicity is equal to $d$, respectively to $d+1$ (note that this is different from \cite{DonSch14b}, \cite{ChaDon19}, where no spatial translations had to be taken into account).
+For $\la^*$, on the other hand, numerics indicate that it is real\footnote{Note that, due to non-selfadjoint character of the underlying spectral problem, eigenvalues are not necessarily real.} and decreases as the dimension $d$ grows.
+In fact, it appears that $\la^*(d) \to 2$ as $d \to \infty$.
+As it turns out, $\la^* =3$ in $d=7$, and the corresponding eigenfunction is \textit{explicit} and given by $\mb h$, see Eq.~\eqref{Eq:Def_UnstableDir}.
+This coincidence is due to the invariance of the spectral equation under conformal transformations, which in this particular dimension relates one of the eigenfunctions associated to $\la =1$ to $\mb h$ by conformal symmetry, see also \cite{GloMalSch20} for a detailed discussion.

-for all $a \in\R^7$ that are sufficiently small.
-It has to be investigated to which extent this approach can be applied to other space dimensions.
+For $a =0$, the potential is radial and a decomposition into spherical harmonics reduces the eigenvalue problem to a family of ODEs, which, due to the non-trivial potential, are of Heun-type, i.e., they have four regular singular points and the understanding of such problems is rather limited.
+Nervertheless, for $d=7$, we are able to analyze these equations by improving the techniques developed by the first author together with Costin and Donninger \cite{CosDonGlo17}, see also \cite{CosDonGloHua16}.
+Here, the explicit knowledge of the eigenfunction $\mb h$ is crucial.

+The case $a \neq 0$ is then treated perturbatively.
+More precisely, we show that there is $\tilde \omega > 0$ such that for the spectrum of $\mb L_a$ we have